statpascal/emul99/readme.md

 file; they have to be loaded again in the same order.

-There is no attempt to reconstruct bad recordings from old cassette tapes - the simulator will consider any input exceeding the ReadThreshold (see tape.pas) as a toggle of the cassette input.
+There is no attempt to reconstruct bad recordings from old cassette tapes - the emulator will consider any input exceeding the ReadThreshold (see tape.pas) as a toggle of the cassette input.